 PRESIDENT – Eve van den Bol, holds an MBA from the Wharton School of the University of Pennsylvania.
 She spent many years working in New York City as an investment banker specializing in mergers and acquisitions, first for PaineWebber (now UBS) and Merrill Lynch & Co., before retiring as a Managing Director in 2001.
 Following retirement, she served for a number of years on the Board of Trustees of Children’s Aid & Family Services in New Jersey and is currently President of JBD Property Holdings, a California-based real estate management company.
 Eve began her riding career at age 9 and as a teenager showed hunters in California on her Thoroughbred mare, Irish Fancy.
-After a long haitus, she rekindled her equestrian passion in 2006 by learning to play polo.
-Her husband and two children are also riders, and together they own one horse in Grand Cayman and two in the U.S.
+After a long haitus, she rekindled her equestrian passion in 2006 by learning to play polo and in 2016 started training in Dressage.
+Her husband and two children are also riders, and together they own one horse in Grand Cayman and three in the U.S.

 SECRETARY GENERAL – Sharon Hinds began riding at the age of 11 when she was handed a horse to lead down the street, the owner thinking Sharon was her next student.
 Sharon had never touched a horse until that day and was hooked, riding regularly throughout her teen years.
 She took up riding again in the late nineties, but after a bad accident, decided that she was better off on the sidelines.
 Sharon works in the financial industry and is a Certified Fraud Examiner.
 Sharon has two daughters, one of whom eats, sleeps and dreams of horses.
 Sharon is currently the longest standing Board Director having been elected in 2002.